 - Wachusett Mountain Night Skiing – for the more adventurous downhill skiier, Wachusett is our tallest mountain in Massachusetts, and we have a blast night skiing here

 Try A Bar Crawl with our Craft Breweries

 Check out our blog post about our favorite craft breweries in Boston.
 There’s so much creativity in the Boston brew scene, from the label to the process/recipes to the names of the local bottles, these are truly labors of love.
 On our tours we often sample beer, and you can email us for specific recommendations if you want more recommendations.

 Cobblestone streets are made for the winter!
 So kick off your stilettos, put on a pair of UGGs, and join us for some outdoor shopping around the city’s oldest areas.
 Our favorite places to wander the cobblestones include: Harvard Square, Beacon Hill, and Newbury Street.

 Interval training?
 Keeping up that golf swing?
 There’s plenty of ways to enjoy yourself this March with indoor sports, all around the city.
 From trampoline parks to indoor golf to our favorite rock climbing gym, you’ll find something to suit your fancy!

 Get up to speed on who is on the team this year and attend a spring training event.
-We are so excited for our upcoming Fenway Food Tour, offered Saturdays and fun for locals and Boston visitors alike.
+We are so excited about Fenway Food Tour, offered Saturdays and fun for locals and Boston visitors alike.
 You’ll even get to visit the new Time Out Market in Boston!